Shift3/standards-and-practices/best-practices/development-tools/wordpress/local/local-processes.md

 # Local by Flywheel Workflow Processes

-### Pulling down latest changes and database from staging site.
+### Pulling down latest changes and database from staging or development site.

 This process will be relevant when development team needs to update their database on their local machine.

-EX.
-Make sure everybody has the same copy, images, plugins, pages etc.
+(ie. To ensure everybody has the same copy, images, plugins, pages etc.)

 ##### Notes